Hidden Minima in Two-Layer ReLU Networks: Introduction

 Attempting to argue about distinctive analytic properties of hidden minima using the loss Hessian spectrum, one finds that eigenvalues for both types agree modulo $O(d^{-1/2})$-terms, see \pref{table:droot_spec}.
 In addition, in both cases the expected loss at initialization is at least an order of magnitude larger than the loss at type I and type II minima.
-Our investigation thus proceeds as follows.
+Our investigation thus proceeds by a technique introduced in \cite{ArjevaniCP2023}.
 Given a critical point $\fC\in M(k, d)$, $d$ and $k$ fixed, we consider the functions

-describing the minimum (resp. maximum) of $\ploss$ on $\sphere_r(\fC)$, the sphere of radius $r$ centered at $\fC$, Frobenius norm on $M(k,d)$.
-Of course, $m(r)$ and $M(r)$ are well-defined as $\sphere_r(\fC)$ is compact.
-Our approach to the problem of identifying distinctive properties of hidden minima proceeds by studying various aspects of arcs $\Gamma:[0,1)\to M(k,d)$ giving $m(r)$ and $M(r)$, in particular their structure and symmetry---the focus of this work.
+describing the minimum (resp. maximum) of $\ploss$ on $\sphere_\fC(r)$, the sphere of radius $r$ centered at $\fC$, Frobenius norm on $M(k,d)$.
+Of course, $m(r)$ and $M(r)$ are well-defined as $\sphere_\fC(r)$ is compact.
+Our approach to the pr oblem of identifying distinctive properties of hidden minima proceeds by studying various aspects of arcs $\Gamma:[0,1)\to M(k,d)$ giving $m(r)$ and $M(r)$, in particular their structure and symmetry---the focus of this work.

 A formal discussion of our results requires some familiarity with the representation theory of groups and o-minimal theory.
 Here, we provide high-level description of our contributions, briefly covering basic definitions from group theory, and defer more detailed statements to later sections after the relevant notions have been introduced (\pref{sec:rep}).
 We consider the natural (orthogonal) action of $S_k\times S_d$ on the parameter space $M(k,d)$: the first factor permutes rows, the second columns.
-Given a weight matrix $W\in M(k,d)$, the largest subgroup of $S_k\times S_d$ fixing $W$, called the \emph{isotropy group} of $W$, is used as a means of measuring the symmetry of $W$.
+Given a weight matrix $W\in M(k,d)$, the largest subgroup of $S_k\times S_d$ fixing $W$, the \emph{isotropy group} of $W$, is used as a means of measuring the symmetry of $W$.
 For example, the isotropy group of the identity matrix $I_d$ is the diagonal subgroup $\Delta S_d \defeq \{(\pi,\pi)~|~\pi\in S_d\}\subseteq S_d\times S_d$.
 When $T$ possesses certain invariance properties, isotropy groups occurring for minima detected empirically are seen to be \emph{symmetry breaking} in the sense that they form \emph{proper} subgroups of $\Delta S_d$.
 In this work, we show that arcs minimizing \pref{prob:min} or maximizing \pref{prob:max} the loss emanating from symmetry breaking critical points are themselves---symmetry breaking.
 More specifically,

 \begin{itemize}[leftmargin=*]

 \item We give a detailed description of the possible intersections of subspaces invariant to subgroups of $S_d$ (the associated \emph{isotypic components}) with subspaces that are fixed by the action (\pref{thm:max_iso}).
 As tangency arcs of \emph{o-minimal definable} functions must approach critical points tangentially to Hessian eigenspaces (\pref{lem:tang_eigsp}), the latter amounts to obtaining an enumeration of all (generically finitely many) admissible structures and isotropy types for curves along which $C^2$ invariant functions are minimized and maximized.
 The methods apply beyond the groups considered in this work and so are of independent interest.